How to Perform Mobile Website Testing

 - Optimizing websites for mobile devices increases the overall user-friendliness of a website.
 Additionally, it helps achieve higher rankings on search engines as Google considers mobile-friendliness a ranking factor.
 This results in better visibility of web pages.

-At a high level, mobile web testing helps create websites that are faster and mobile responsive.
+At a high level, mobile web testing helps create faster and more mobile-responsive websites.
 These websites deliver enriched user experiences across a wide range of mobile devices.

 Now let’s study three intuitive methods to perform mobile web testing.